Entritarus/hw_chaos/report/report.typ

   caption: [NPCR and UACI results for encryption],
 ) <table-npcr-uaci>

+While NPCR value is near the 100% for almost any cipher image, the UACI value that represent the strength of encryption better - has a low enough value for our proposed encryption to be considered weak.
+While not a perfect presentation of encryption strength, NPCR and UACI values are used often generally resemble the strength of the algorithm @npcr-uaci.

 = Conclusion

 In this paper we managed to achieve encryption of images using chaos sequence produced by Vilnius oscillator.
 Implementation of encryption and chaos sequence generation is done both as an FPGA model and a Matlab model.

 Simple diffusion using XOR operation seems to be lacking in encryption quality.
 This is because plain image has high impact on the result of XOR operation, by shifting probability of pixel values according to pixel position.
 It is possible to improve encryption quality by shuffling the pixels using the same chaos sequence as an additional step.
 Repeating diffusion and shuffle steps multiple times might lead to better encryption quality.

+The scope of this work was only to simulate encryption, further research effort could actually implement a model into a hardware FPGA.